Undergraduate Course

 • Our social space is stocked with magazines and newspaper, and provides an informal setting to meet your lecturers, tutors and friends

-• Our Babylab is the leading infant lab in the east of England that explores perceptual, emotional, and cognitive processes in infants
+• our Babylab, the leading infant lab in the East of England that explores perceptual, emotional, and cognitive processes in infants

 Your future

-• A psychology degree, especially one accredited by the British Psychology Society, will provide you with the foundations needed for specialising in diverse areas, including clinical and educational psychology.
+A psychology degree - especially one accredited by the British Psychology Society - provides you with the foundations needed to specialise in diverse areas, including clinical and educational psychology.

-• Many of our psychology graduates choose careers outside traditional psychology fields.
-The skills you learn during your degree opens doors to careers in market research, human resources, and people-focussed careers such as a high-intensity therapist or special educational needs.
+Many of our psychology graduates choose careers outside traditional psychology fields.
+The skills you learn during your degree will open doors to careers in market research, human resources, and people-focused careers such as a high-intensity therapist or special educational needs.

-• Our psychology graduates have progressed in diverse careers across the public, private and third sectors, including working for the Tavistock and Portman NHS Trust, and Prison and Probation Service, mental health charity MIND, and organisations like the BBC.
+Our psychology graduates have progressed in diverse careers across the public, private and third sectors, including working for:

 "I am a trainee psychological wellbeing practitioner, working with people with mild or moderate anxiety and depression by using evidence-based cognitive behavioural therapy (CBT) interventions.
 I hope to qualify and work towards becoming a CBT therapist or go down the clinical doctorate route.
 My placement year was one of the most beneficial things I did at Essex.
 It helped shape my views of mental health services in this country and understand my different options in working in that space.
 It also helped me understand what life after university would be like.
 I enjoyed the fact that our lecturers were working on research related to what we were studying.
 It made the topics more engaging.
 I particularly enjoyed lectures on relationships, cultural, and positive psychology."